PerttuHamalainen/LLMCode/readme.md

-### Usage:
+### Data Preparation

-To use the package, you should first format your data as a .csv that satisfies the following ([example data file](./test_data/bopp_test.csv)):
+To use llmcode, you should first format your data as a .csv that satisfies the following ([example data file](./test_data/bopp_test.csv)):

 *	The texts to code (e.g., sentences or paragraphs) are in a single column, one text per row.
 * A ”human_codes” column contains human-created example codes for at least some of the texts.
 These are used for specifying the coding style and also for analyzing code quality.
 If a text is assigned multiple codes, these should be separated by semicolons.
 * A "use_as_example” contains "1" for the human codes that specify the coding style, and is empty otherwise.
+We recommend using between 10 and 20 examples.
+More examples is better, but as these are added to a coding prompt for each coded text, the OpenAI API cost scales proportional to the number of examples.
+Too many examples may also make the prompt exceed the used LLM's context size limit.

 Human codes that are not used as examples are used as validation data, for analyzing generated code quality.

+### Coding the Data

 Once you have the data formatted correctly, running the coding is easy from the command line, using the [analyze.py](analyze.py) helper.
 To test using the provided example data, run the following in the repository root folder: